Results for the Suffolk 100 2023 can be seen at https://www.sportiveuk.co.uk/suffolk-100-2023-results/

 2015 was Suffolk’s year of cycling, the county is becoming ever more rider friendly and has some absolutely stunning countryside and breathtaking costal views.

-Three wonderful routes take in a variety of Suffolk’s best scenery, from forest and coast to quiet countryside lanes.
+Three wonderful routes take in a variety of the Suffolk coast, 100 miles of the best scenery with ancient forest and countryside lanes.
 Whether you’re a seasoned spinner, or just enjoy cycling on a weekly basis there’s a route for you.

 We’ve decided to start the Suffolk 100 from the county’s reigning “Most Active Town”, Kesgrave.
 Situated on the edges of Ipswitch, The HQ, Kesgrave Community and Conference Center is not only easily accessible by road and rail but also offers riders virtually traffic free access to the wonderfully quiet country roads this sportive has to offer.

 Online pre-entry allows you to get this event in your diary and is the easiest way to secure your place.
 Numbers are limited for this event and you will be saving yourself an admin fee if you enter on-line rather than paying on the day.
 On-line pre-entry will also allow you to turn up on the day and just collect your entry pack without the hassle of filling in forms, registering and queuing up.

 We may have to close registration on the day if the event reaches its capacity so it is best to pre enter on-line to avoid disappointment.

 The route will still take you though the ancient woodlands of Suffolk’s area of outstanding natural beauty.
 Anyone looking to get involved in the suffolk 100 but hasn’t quite got the legs for the longer routes, this is for you.